Coopers Rock Charity Climb-a-thon

 How do I register to participate in this event?

-· A non-refundable $10 registration fee must be paid in advance via credit card or check to reserve your spot at the event.
+· A non-refundable $25 registration fee must be paid in advance via credit card or check to reserve your spot at the event (same day registration is available for $50, if space is available).

 How do I collect donations?

 · Utilize the donation sheet to assist you in collecting donations.
-Participants are strongly encouraged to raise funds in addition to the $10 registration fee.
+Participants are strongly encouraged to raise funds in addition to the $25 registration fee.
+Your name will be entered into the prize drawing when you register for the event, and again for each additonal $50 you raise in donations.

 · Sponsors indicate on the form how much money they will donate to sponsor the climber.

-· All sponsore donations must be submitted on the day of the event, during the registration process, either as cash or a check made out to It's in the Bag.
-The two climbers collecting the most money win prizes!
+· All sponsor donations must be submitted on the day of the event, during the registration process, either as cash or a check made out to Paradox Sports.
+The climber collecting the most money wins a prize!

 How is my distance climbed calculated?